Mayoral and Councillor allowances

-In September 2011, we decided to publish the expenses incurred by Councillors on our website each quarter.
+Expenses incurred by Councillors are published on our website each quarter.
 You will find the complete reports available here.

 Further information about the payment of Mayoral or Councillor allowances or the types of expenses allowed for can be found in the Councillor Support and Reimbursement of Expenses Policy.